 Canada implemented marketplace legislation on the Federal level and on the provincial level.
 Canada consists of several provinces and each has GST/HST tax rates which differ from 5% to 15%.
-E-commerce operators should use the destination principle as the way to determine a tax rate for a sale.
+E-commerce operators should use the destination principle as a way to determine the tax rate for a sale.

 If you just started to operate in Canada as a Marketplace you don’t oblige to register right away.
 You need to consider several rules:

-- Ship from rule: if a Marketplace or its vendors don’t ship from Canada, they have no obligations to collect and remit GST or HST.
-That means that when a merchant imports from outside Canada to Canadian customers such a sale is not taxable.
+- Ship from the rule: if a Marketplace or its vendors don’t ship from Canada, they have no obligations to collect and remit GST or HST.
+That means that when a merchant imports from outside Canada to Canadian customers such a sale is not taxable;

 - The merchant with a Canadian VAT number rule.